 See, it's a thread that unites us all.
 Helicopter moms.
 Free-range moms.
 Breastfeeding moms.
 Formula-feeding moms.
 Rich moms.
 Poor moms.
 Moms of sick kids.
 Moms of healthy kids.
 Moms.
 The crazy, heart-stopping love that we feel for our children runs deep through each and every one of us as moms.

 And this knowledge is painful at times.
 It's why every sappy commercial brings us to tears.
 It's why we can't watch the news.
 It's why we get in the car and cry after we drop our kids off to their first day of school.
 It's why food allergies are terrifying.
 It's why our hearts ache when we hear about miscarriage or fertility problems.
 It's why we are up at night worrying about our teens.
 It's why the thought of our children eventually leaving the nest makes us weep into our coffee.
+It's why a mass shooting shakes us to the core.
 It's why the death of another mother's child is so utterly heartbreaking . . .

 It's also why we should always provide a blanket of support to all fellow moms.
 Not only to those who are suffering through the unimaginable pain of losing a child, but also to those mamas going through plain ol' rough times . . . and even those moms who are just having one of those days.
 Hug her, and if you are struggling to find the right words, all you may really need to say is, "I know, I'm a mom."